Text, images and the VStack, essential to create the bases of our applications in SwiftUI

 And we get:

-Everything starts here, as you can see, this is why SwiftUI is a declarative interface framework, since in the same file in which we are declaring the functionality (like our controller), this same view element also displays what It would be an interface, that is, that Text to which we can apply some logic also renders a text in our interface without the need to apply a separate view file as it would be in Android with the layouts or in classic Swift with the Main Storyboard.
+This is where it all begins; as you can see, this is why SwiftUI is a declarative interface framework, since in the same file where we are declaring the functionality (like our controller), this same view element also displays what would be an interface.
+That is, that Text to which we can apply some logic also causes a text to be rendered in our interface without the need to apply a separate view file as it would be in Android with layouts or in classic Swift with the Main Storyboard.

-How do you see we see our text on our screen; now we want to add a simple image; for that we use the Image specifying the image that must be loaded in the Assets.xcassets folder in the traditional way, then we reference it by name and that's it; Would you think we can do the following:
+As you can see, we see our text on our screen; now we want to add a simple image; for that, we use Image specifying the image that must be loaded in the Assets.xcassets folder in the traditional way, then we reference it by name and that's it; you'd think we could do the following:

 import SwiftUI